-We’ll capture our first images of the impressive bears and then come back for a lunch break.
-After a break for lunch, we will set out on another trip to the bears, taking the time to observe them and take photos until it’s time to leave in the late afternoon.
+We’ll capture our first images of the impressive bears and then go to the lodge for a lunch break.
+After a break for lunch, we will set out on another trip to the bears, taking the time to observe them and take photos until it’s time to leave in the late afternoon/ early evening.

 At each of the workshop classroom sessions, Jeff will discuss his methods for shooting stellar wildlife and landscape images as is appropriate for the group.
 During each days’ outings, Jeff will also talk through his methods for making the best image at the current location with the subject at hand.
 He is NOT there to photograph his own images; he is there to help you take your photography to the next level.
 Jeff will also cover the following:

 - 10 Tips to making better images no matter where you are

 - Combining shutter speeds and f-stops… and the effects of each